 Extremely useful when you need to wrap up dirty shoes, collect dirty or wet clothes or wrap your backpack or bag.
 I like to bring the big white garbage bags that have a drawstring and the normal grocery market bags for dirty clothes.
 Also great for extra protection for your electronics.

 I stopped wearing hiking shoes in Costa Rica since my feet got so stuffy and uncomfortable with the heat and humidity.
-Look for ones that are waterproof or water resistant so you can jump off waterfalls, go horseback riding and go river rafting all without changing your shoes.
+Unless you’re hiking Chirripo, Cerro Chato or Corcovado National Park, you don’t really need hiking shoes or boots.

 Yeison and I both have a pair of KEEN sandals that we always wear when we’re doing outdoor adventures.
 During rainy season it is common for rainstorms to occur unexpectedly so having a high quality pair of hiking sandals makes it really easy to go from land to water and vice versa.
 Say goodbye to soggy socks!